Passing a Stopped School Bus in Illinois

 Last updated on

 In Illinois, drivers are required to stop before meeting or overtaking a school bus that is stopped to load or unload students.
+Violations carry significant penalties, including license suspension and fines.

 Drivers must stop regardless of where the bus is stopped, including on highways, roadways, private roadways, parking lots, and school property.